 A).
-Academic Grading Scale: The school year is organized into four grading quarters/two semesters.
-Only semester grades are the "permanent marks" that appear on a student's permanent high school transcript.
-The grading system is as follows:
+Academic Grading Scale: The high school academic year is organized into two semesters and an interum January Term, or "J-Term."
+Semester I & II and J- Term grades are the ONLY "permanent marks" that appear on a student's official high school transcript.
+Quarter grades appear on Report Cards, but are not considered official grades for the purpose of transcription.